- Our Trusts

 Pooled trusts are established and managed by a not-for-profit organization, such as NYSARC, and a financial institution serves as co-trustee.
 Each beneficiary has their own sub-trust account, however the funds are pooled for investment and management purposes.

-As Trustee, NYSARC will administer the account and distribute funds for the sole benefit of the beneficiary to purchase eligible items and services when provided with required documentation.
+As Trustee, NYSARC will administer the account and distribute funds to pay third parties for eligible expenses and purchases that are for the primary benefit of the beneficiary when provided with required documentation.
 Once the funds are deposited into the trust, the money cannot go back to the beneficiary directly in order to protect their eligibility for benefits.

 Trust funds can pay for many things, but not all requests can be paid in order to comply with the policies set by the Social Security Administration's (SSA) program operations manual system (POMS).

-NYSARC Trust Services has been administering supplemental needs trusts since 1972, helping thousands of people protect their eligibility for benefits.
-We are also New York's original provider of pooled trusts to meet Medicaid's income spend-down requirement.
+NYSARC Trust Services has been administering supplemental needs trusts since 1972 and is New York's original provider of pooled trusts to spend-down income to qualify for Medicaid.
+NYSARC has helped thousands of people protect their eligibility for benefits and enhance their quality of life.
 To learn more, see why so many people choose NYSARC Trust Services!

 NYSARC Trust Services representatives have always been very professional and wonderful people to work with.
 They are doing great work with helping people in need.